 Holista CollTech Limited ("Group") has made it a priority to adopt systems of control and accountability as the basis for the administration of corporate governance.
 These policies and procedures are summarised in this statement.
 Commensurate with the spirit of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations ("Principles & Recommendations"), the Group has followed each recommendation where the Board has considered the recommendation to be an appropriate benchmark for its corporate governance practices.
 Where the Group's corporate governance practices follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
+Where, after due consideration, the Group's corporate governance practices follows and the statement for the adoption of the recommendation.
 Where, after due consideration, the Group's corporate governance practices depart from a recommendation, the Board has offered full disclosure and reason for the adoption of its own practice, in compliance with the "if not, why not" regime.

-Disclosure of Corporate Governance Practices Summary Statement
+Disclosure of Corporate Governance Practices

-ASX ASX

-P & R 1 If not, why not2 P & R 1 If not, why not2

-Recommendation 1.1 V Recommendation 4.2 V

-Recommendation 1.2 V Recommendation 4.3 V

-Recommendation 1.3 3 n/a Recommendation 4.4 3 n/a n/a

-Recommendation 2.1 \checkmark Recommendation 5.1 $\sqrt{}$

-Recommendation 2.2 Recommendation 5.2 3 n/a n/a

-Recommendation 2.3 Recommendation 6.1 V

-Recommendation 2.4 V Recommendation 6.2 3 n/a n/a

-Recommendation 2.5 Recommendation 7.1 V

-Recommendation 2.6 3 V Recommendation 7.2 V

-Recommendation 3.1 V Recommendation 7.3 V

-Recommendation 3.2 Recommendation 7.4 3 n/a n/a

-Recommendation 3.3 Recommendation 8.1 V

-Recommendation 3.4 V Recommendation 8.2 V

-Recommendation 3.5 3 n/a n/a Recommendation 8.3 V

-Recommendation 4.1 $\sqrt{}$ · Recommendation 8.4 3 n/a n/a
+Summary Statement

+ASX ASX P & R 1 If not, why not 2 P & R 1 If not, why not 2 Recommendation 1.1 Recommendation 4.2 Recommendation 1.2 \checkmark Recommendation 4.3 \checkmark Recommendation 1.3 3 n/a Recommendation 4.4 3 n/a n/a Recommendation 2.1 \checkmark Recommendation 5.1 \checkmark Recommendation 2.2 Recommendation 5.2 3 n/a n/a Recommendation 2.3 \checkmark Recommendation 6.1 \checkmark Recommendation 2.4 Recommendation 6.2 3 n/a n/a Recommendation 2.5 Recommendation 7.1 Recommendation 2.6 3 Recommendation 7.2 Recommendation 3.1 Recommendation 7.3 \checkmark Recommendation 3.2 Recommendation 7.4 3 n/a n/a Recommendation 3.3 Recommendation 8.1 Recommendation 3.4 Recommendation 8.2 Recommendation 3.5 3 n/a n/a Recommendation 8.3 Recommendation 4.1 \checkmark Recommendation 8.4 3 n/a n/a

-- 1.Indicates where the Group has followed the Principle & Recommendations. - 2.Indicates where the Group has provided "if not, why not" disclosure. - 3.
-Indicates an information based recommendation.
-Information based recommendations are not adopted or reported against using "if not, why not" disclosure information required is either provided or it is not.
+1. Indicates where the Group has followed the Principle & Recommendations.

+2. Indicates where the Group has provided "if not, why not" disclosure.

+3. Indicates an information based recommendation.
+Information based recommendations are not adopted or reported against using "if not, why not" disclosure - information required is either provided or it is not.